Careers360 Logo

 Balantidium coli

-Protozoan diseases are caused by parasites that affect your health and organs in several ways.
-Some of the common lists of protozoan diseases along with their symptoms and causative agents are discussed below:
+Protozoan diseases are caused by parasites that affect health and organs in several ways.
+Some of the common examples of diseases caused by protozoa, along with their symptoms and causative agents, are discussed below:

 Malaria